 FDA states that the oil may stay on a surface for a long time, up to years unless you treat the surface with water or rubbing alcohol.

-9. Oatmeal Bath
+9. Oatmeal Bath for Poison Ivy

-Oatmeal has an anti-inflammatory and antioxidant properties.
+Oatmeal has anti-inflammatory and antioxidant properties.

 This makes it a decent poison ivy swelling treatment.
 Add oatmeal to lukewarm bathwater.